Dobatymo/data-algos/algorithms.md

 - input: 'Directed graph with non-negative weights'

 ## Bellman–Ford algorithm
-- paper: 'Structure in communication nets (1955)'
+- paper: 'Structure in communication nets' (1955)
-- paper: 'On a routing problem (1958)'
+- paper: 'On a routing problem' (1958)
+- book: 'MIT Press', 'Introduction to Algorithms'
 - https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm
 - solves variant of the 'Shortest path problem' for real-valued edge weights in directed graph in O(v*e) where v and e are the number of vertices and edges respectively.
 - negative cycles are detected